brandur/sorg/content/drafts/redis-streams.md

 is knocked offline, it looks up the last ID that it consumed, and continues reading the log from there.

+The article is sober enough to point out that this design is nothing new: we've been using logs in various forms in computer science for decades.
+Journaling file systems use the idea for data correctness.
+Databases use it with ideas like the write-ahead log (WAL) in Postgres as they stream changes to their read replicas.

 !fig src="/assets/redis-streams/unified-log.svg" caption="The unified log: a producer emits to the stream and consumers read from it."

-The article above points out that this design is nothing new -- we've been using logs in various forms in computer science for decades.
-A common example is how a Postgres installation streams changes to its replicas over the WAL (write-ahead log).
-Changes in the database's physical structure are written as records to the WAL, and each replica reads records and applies them to their own state.
-Tuple `123` was added; tuple `124` was updated; tuple `125` was deleted.
-The WAL is saved in segments and in a production environment often uploaded to a service like S3 for durable access and high availability.

-## At-least once design (#at-least-once)

-On systems powered by a unified log, resilience and correctness are the name of the game.
-Consumers should get every message that a producer sends, and to that end processes are built to guarantee ***at-least once*** delivery semantics.
-Messages are usually sent once, but in cases where there's uncertainty around whether the transmission occurred, a message will be send as many times as necessary to be sure.

-At-least once delivery is opposed to ***best-effort delivery*** where messages will be received once under normal conditions, but may be dropped in extraordinary cases.
-It's also opposed by ***exactly-once delivery***; a classic panacea of distributed systems.
-Exactly-once delivery is a difficult guarantee to make, and even if possible, would add costly overhead to transmission.
-In practice, at-least once semantics are fine to handle as long as consumers are built with consideration for it from the beginning.
+Even so, the unified log was a refreshingly novel idea when the article was written, and still is.
+File systems and databases use the structure because it's an effective pattern, and it lends itself just as well to distributed architectures.
+Kafka is more prevalent in 2017, but most of us are still gluing components together with patches and duct tape.

+Chatty services exchange high-frequency messages back and forth in a way that's slow (they rely on synchrony), inefficient (single messages are passed back and forth), and fragile (every message introduces some possibility of failure).
+In contrast, the log is asynchronous, its records are produced and consumed in batches, and its design builds in resilience at every turn.

 ## Redis streams (#redis-streams)

-I was happy to hear recently that Redis will soon [1] be shipping with a new data structure that's a perfect backend for unified logs: [streams][streams].
-Unlike a Redis list, records in a stream are assigned with addressable IDs and are indexed or sliced with these absolute IDs rather than a relative offset, which lends itself well to having multiple consumers tracking their position within one.
-They're a near-perfect analog for what we've been talking about so far.
+This brings us to Redis.
+I was happy to hear recently that the project will soon [1] be shipping with a new data structure that's a perfect scaffold for a unified log:
+[streams][streams].
+Unlike a Redis list, records in a stream are assigned with addressable IDs and are indexed or sliced with those IDs instead than a relative offset (i.e. like `0` or `len() - 1`).This lends itself well to having multiple consumers reading out of a single stream and tracking their position within it by persisting the ID of the last record they read.

 Records are added to a stream with the new `XADD` command: